Prior Proper Planning Prevents Piss Poor Performance

 Step 3 of a Digital Marketing Strategy – Market Segmentation

 Market segmentation is the art and science of arranging a company’s target market into segmented groups by geographic, demographic, psychographic and behavior.
-This allows marketers to be more efficient with their time, money, and resources rather than targeting consumers on an individual basis.

 Geographic segmentation creates different target customer groups based on geographical elements like city, region, communities, countries and more.